-Winner of the 2006 Elizabeth Dietz Memorial Prize for the year's best book in Renaissance and Early Modern Studies, from the editors of Studies in English Literature
+Winner of the 2006 Elizabeth Dietz Memorial Prize for Renaissance and Early Modern Studies, from the editors of Studies in English Literature

-Winner of the Association for the Study of Literature and the Environment prize for the Best Book of Ecocriticism of 2005-2006
+Named 2005-2006 best book in ecocriticism by the Association for the Study of Literature and the Environment

 "Brilliant and stimulating. . . .
 Essential."—Choice